-- In the Designer pane, for the USA Block Groups layer, click the options button and choose Remove.
+- In the Layers pane, for the USA Block Groups layer, click the options button and choose Remove.

 Next, you'll add the fault line layer.

-- In the Designer pane, click Add Layers.
+- In the Layers pane, click Add layers.

 - In the My Content pane, click My Content and choose Living Atlas.

-- Search for USA Active Quaternary Faults.
-In the list of results, for the first USA Active Quaternary Faults layer, click Add.
+- Search for Earthquake Faults and Folds in the USA.
+In the list of results, for the Earthquake Faults and Folds in the USA layer, click Add.